 Below is a visual 2 page overview of what the MPO works on and who it serves.
 Keep scrolling for more background on each item.
 If you want more information on the many acronyms and terms used throughout transportation planning, there is a glossary available here.

-Local governments in the MPO planning area include: Buncombe, Haywood, Henderson, Madison and Transylvania Counties, and the municipalities of Asheville, Biltmore Forest, Black Mountain, Canton, Clyde, Flat Rock, Fletcher, Hendersonville, Laurel Park, Maggie Valley, Mars Hill, Mills River, Montreat, Waynesville, Weaverville, and Woodfin.
+Local governments in the MPO planning area include: Buncombe, Haywood, Henderson, and Madison Counties, and the municipalities of Asheville, Biltmore Forest, Black Mountain, Canton, Clyde, Flat Rock, Fletcher, Hendersonville, Laurel Park, Maggie Valley, Mars Hill, Mills River, Montreat, Waynesville, Weaverville, and Woodfin

 - Two members of the Asheville City Council;